TreeDGS: Aerial Gaussian Splatting for Distant DBH Measurement: Experiments

 Across all circle-fitting variants, we use slice thickness $H=1.0$\,m and slice spacing $\Delta z=0.1$\,m, discarding slices with fewer than $5$ points.
-For each slice, we run solid-circle RANSAC (Eq.~\eqref{eq:weighted_score}) with $K=2000$ hypotheses, a minimum inlier fraction $\rho_{\min}=0.1$, and radius bounds $r_{\min}=0.02$\,m and $r_{\max}=1.0$\,m.
-We set the radius regularization exponent to $p=0.6$ via held-out validation on a 10\% subset of the matched data and keep it fixed for all experiments, reporting results only on disjoint test data.
-The taper model in Eq.~\eqref{eq:taper} uses RANSAC with residual threshold $\epsilon=2$\,cm (max trials $T=1000$, min samples $3$), requiring at least $10$ inlier slices and enforcing $\beta_1<0$.
-Finally, DBH is reported as $\mathrm{DBH}=\hat d(h_{\mathrm{BH}})$ (Eq.~\eqref{eq:dbh_final}) evaluated at $h_{\mathrm{BH}}=1.37$\,m.
+For each slice, we run solid-circle RANSAC (Equation~\eqref{eq:weighted_score}) with $K=2000$ hypotheses, a~minimum inlier fraction $\rho_{\min}=0.1$, and~radius bounds $r_{\min}=0.02$\,m and $r_{\max}=1.0$\,m. {We select the radius regularization exponent $p$ in Equation~\eqref{eq:weighted_score} via held-out validation on a random selection of 10\% of the matched stems and then keep it fixed for all test experiments.
+We use the same validation/test split IDs for all compared methods for fair comparison.
+Concretely, from~the 210 matched trees in Table~\ref{tab:plot_summary}, we randomly reserve 21 trees (10\%) for validation and report all numbers in Table~\ref{tab:dbh_comparison_all_plots} on the remaining disjoint test set (N=189).
+This is why the per-plot denominators in Table~\ref{tab:dbh_comparison_all_plots} differ from Table~\ref{tab:plot_summary}.
+We obtain $p=0.6$ for TreeDGS opacity weighting and $p=0.85$ for the LiDAR intensity-weighted analogue (Figure~\ref{fig:power_search}).}